Stefanomarton/DotFiles/README.md

 ## Awesome

-Install the git version of AwesomeWM.

-Arch users can use the awesome-git AUR package.
+Install the git version of AwesomeWM; Arch users can use the awesome-git AUR package.
 **For other distros**, build instructions are [here](https://github.com/awesomeWM/awesome/#building-and-installation).

 ## Dependencies
-Install needed fonts
+Fonts
 + **Nerd Fonts** - [website](https://www.nerdfonts.com/font-downloads)

-Install software dependencies
+Software